Insomnia and sleep disturbances

 When to seek medical support

 If insomnia persists for more than a few weeks or significantly affects your daily functioning and quality of life, it is important to consult a healthcare professional.
 Addressing sleep problems early can prevent them from becoming chronic and reduce associated health risks.
+For medical emergencies, call 000 immediately or visit your nearest emergency department.

 Book a consultation